 This article will go more into depth about the process of starting treatment for ADHD with Strattera (Atomoxetine) which I mentioned in my article about seeking help for Alcohol Addiction. and will explain how Strattera changed my life.

 It explains the whole process of getting treated and what I experienced along the way, in a way which I hope is easy understand.

 I am happy to say that this article concludes the introductory “autobiographical” story and brings everything up to the current date with where I am now, both physically and mentally.

-From now on I will be able to focus more on what I am learning from my travels and experiences and writing about different things that I pick up along the way and hopefully starting a video log and potentially making a mini documentary in the Amazon.
+From now on I will be able to focus more on what I am learning from my travels and experiences and writing about different things that I pick up along the way and making a mini documentary in the Amazon.

 Starting Treatment for ADHD with Strattera (Atomoxetine)

 About 3 months after I first went to the Doctor, and then the Psychiatrist/Addiction Specialist, (I will call her A) to ask for help to overcome my Alcohol Addiction, it was decided to start me on a low dose of Strattera (Atomoxetine).

 I am not sure why the delay was so long between stopping drinking and starting the treatment, I think it was partly to see how I managed cold turkey and then partly because it happened to be the Christmas/New Year period.

 Either way I trusted A and decided I would do exactly what she said, exactly as she said.